pgxcentre/genipe/docs/index.rst

      --probability FLOAT   The probability threshold for no calls. [<0.9] --completion FLOAT    The completion rate threshold for site exclusion.
                            [<0.98]
+     --info FLOAT          The measure of the observed statistical information associated with the allele frequency estimate
+                           threshold for site exclusion. [<0.00]

    Automatic Report Options:
      --report-number NB    The report number. [genipe automatic report]